Terms for hold mail service

 Safe-keeping can be ordered for up to three months.
 A new agreement can be established within a total of six months’ continuous safe-keeping.

-On the first business day after the expiry of the agreed period, post in safe-keeping will be delivered to the customer's fixed address.
+On the first distribution day after the expiry of the agreed period, post in safe-keeping will be delivered to the customer's fixed address.
 On request, the customer can have post from safe-keeping delivered during the safe-keeping period.

 Safe-keeping of post may start at the earliest two business days from ordering at posten.no.
 See the order deadlines here.